 Predicate logic.
 Basic set theory.
-Basic lambda calculus.
+Lambda calculus.

 There are various documents that will be used to support the course.
-These will be made available on the website in pdf format.
+These will be made available on the website in pdf format www.cs.ru.nl/~freek/courses/pa-2010/

 The main of these documents are course notes on the Mizar system by Freek Wiedijk, and the manual of the HOL Light system by John Harrison.